EPCCed/2026-03-02-Fortran-intro/_episodes/11-characters-strings.md

 ## Deferred length strings

-The easiest way to provide a string which can be manipulated on a flexible basis is the deferred length character:
+The easiest way to provide a string which can be manipulated on a flexible basis is the deferred length `character`:
 ```
   character (len = :), allocatable :: string